 Subject once again to professional transfer, in September 1907 her father took the family to Voghera where Maria frequented public schools.
 The French lessons, held every Thursday by a religious order exiled from France on account of the Combes law, served to place her soul "in communion with God" once again, and at Casteggio, on the first Sunday of October 1908, Maria received her First Holy Communion.
 But she was deeply grieved at the absence of her father whom she loved so much: her mother, an extremely severe woman, had judged his presence at the ceremony as "unnecessary".

-Due to the habitual despotic attitude of her mother, to which her father responded with meek docility, Maria was painfully obliged to leave her home, in March 1909, at twelve years of age to go to a boarding-school.
+Due to the habitual despotic attitude of her mother, to which her father responded with meek docility, Maria was painfully obliged to leave her home, in March 1909, at twelve years of age to go to a boarding school.
 But since it was the beautiful Bianconi College of Monza, of the Sisters of Charity of the Most Holy Child Mary, she ended up by finding herself at home.
 Her "generous, firm, strong and faithful" character brought her to be nicknamed "Valtortino."
-Her love for study, order and obedience gave her the reputation of being "exemplary."
-But her mother decided that she should follow a technical course of studies, and Maria, quite inapt in mathematics, could not avoid failing her examination badly.
+Her love for study, order, and obedience gave her the reputation of being "exemplary."
+But her mother decided that she should follow a technical course of study, and Maria, quite inapt in mathematics, could not avoid failing her examination badly.
 She later made up for the time she had lost by means of intensive study and completed the classical course "in which she had always succeeded so well."

 After "five terrible scholastic years and four solar years," it was yet again her mother who decreed that she should leave college in February 1913.
 She had to leave "that nest of peace," and her "poor heart, presaging the future awaiting her so tormentingly, trembled with fear and grief."
 From the last spiritual exercises in which she participated at the college, given by the Bishop Msgr.
 Cazzini, Maria wanted "to obtain an enduring fruit for all her immediate life in the world and a program for what would be her future life."
 And the Lord, once again, did not fail to reveal Himself to her soul, bringing her to understand "what was to be her life in God, in relation to God, wanted by God."